dcoxall/dcoxall-golang/README.markdown

 This module is fairly young and has only been tested on Debian.
 All contributions are welcome by forking the project and creating a pull request with your changes.

 ## Testing
-When contributing please add a test to confirm everything still works fine.
+When contributing please add a test/example to confirm everything still works fine.

     git clone <URL> golang
     # you will also need to puppet module install -i . <dependencies>
     cd golang
-    for i in tests/*; do; puppet apply --test --noop --modulepath=.. "$i"; done
+    for i in examples/*; do; puppet apply --test --noop --modulepath=.. "$i"; done

 The testing is only basic, just ensure the right steps are still executed.